graphistry/graph-app-kit/docs/neptune.md

-# Amazon Neptune Setup and Configuration
+# Amazon Neptune setup and graph-app-kit configuration

-Amazon Neptune is a managed cloud-based graph database that supports Gremlin/Tinkerpop and RDF graphs.
+[Amazon Neptune](https://aws.amazon.com/neptune/) is a &quot;fast, reliable, fully managed graph database service that makes it easy to build and run applications that work with highly connected datasetsa&quot;.
+It supports both property graph queries with [Apache Gremlin/Tinkerpop](https://tinkerpop.apache.org/) queries, and RDF graphs with SPAQL queries.

-## Manual setup
+## 1. Setup Amazon Neptune

-To use `graph-app-kit` with Amazon Neptune, there are several steps that you need to take to ensure that Streamlit will be able to connect to the graph database:
+There are several steps that you need to take to ensure that your Neptune database can be connected to by your `graph-app-kit` instance:

 - You must have or create an Amazon Neptune cluster.
 If you need assistance in setting up a cluster we suggest looking at [Getting Started with Neptune](https://docs.aws.amazon.com/neptune/latest/userguide/get-started.html).